Facts

 Energy source - water

 Aiviekste HPP was the first hydropower plant in Latvia; it started generating electricity back in 1925.
-The reconstruction of the hydropower plant was completed in the reporting year, and the plant’s capacity increased from 0.8 MW to 1.5 MW.
+The reconstruction of the hydropower plant was completed in 2022, and the plant’s capacity increased from 0.8 MW to 1.5 MW.
 The connection of Aiviekste HPP to the electricity network was also rebuilt.
-In 2021, 3.7 GWh of electricity were generated at Aiviekste HPP.
+In 2023, 4.2 GWh of electricity were generated at Aiviekste HPP.